 Many vinyl floor companies now offer recycled products.
 New vinyl flooring can contain recycled content or some companies recycle entire old vinyl flooring to create a circular economy.

+That’s great it’s made with recycled content, but the bigger question you might be asking is is vinyl plank flooring recyclable?
+Yes!
 Vinyl flooring itself is recyclable.
 You don’t need to throw it away when it needs replacing which helps keep it out of landfills and ensures the materials are turned into something new.
 Waste vinyl can be turned into new vinyl!
 Never throw it out and find a flooring recycling company.
-For example, Recofloor is a vinyl flooring take back scheme preventing hundreds of tonnes of vinyl flooring from ever entering landfills.
+For example, Recofloor is a vinyl flooring take-back scheme preventing hundreds of tonnes of vinyl flooring from ever entering landfills!

 One of the main ways to be more sustainable when it comes to flooring and home building materials is to choose solutions that will last decades or a lifetime, not merely years.
 The more we need to replace things, the more of a negative environmental impact this will have.